 Once you start working, you realise that life becomes an uneventful routine and boredom has started to creep in.
 It is the most common problem out there among professionals from all occupations.
 “There’s no satisfaction in work.
 I don’t have a life anymore, and whatever little there is, it is not really anything to talk about.
 “But what would you say if we were to tell you that the secret mantra to changing this miserable state of existence is as simple as making the efforts towards ‘making work-life fun’?
 The trick is in the details.
+And just like that, employees learn how to maintain a work-life balance.
 Don’t believe us?
-Try these simple steps to liven up your work-life.
+Try these simple steps to liven up your life at work.
 Or better still, ask your HR team to get involved!

 1. Healthy office pranks

 We can already see you raise a single eyebrow in a classic doubtful gesture but hear us out.
 Playing small office pranks can actually be a good idea.
 It can make life at work more fun and also increase and improve healthy communication between team members.
 Of course, having said that, the utmost care should be taken that no one is hurt during the process.
 The pranks don’t even need to be grand or elaborate in any way.
 The simplest thing you could do is hide someone’s lunch box or keep a rose at their desk with a cheesy compliment note.
 Cue the giggles!

 2. In-house games and contests

 Innovative game ideas like a sitcom-based treasure hunt can turn out to be a lot of fun.
 It can help your team relax and release some of that work pressure they’ve been carrying around.
 You could even have people from two different departments participate against each other.
 After all, who can resist a fun battle?
 Games like these can go a long way in helping employees get to know each other.
 What’s more, it works even better when you have a new bunch of recruits joining you.